iXsystems/truecommand-vm/README.md

 6. Run: `rm setup.sh`
 7. Run: `sudo /usr/sbin/poweroff` to turn off the VM
 8. Export the VM image in whatever formats are needed.

+**WARNING**
+Do NOT bootup the VM before exporting the VM images!
+This will startup the TrueCommand docker instance and provision the system ID's and such within the VM and result in everybody using the VM to get the same ID's!

+If you do boot the instance, make sure to stop the service and delete the data directory (/data) before powering off the VM so everything is wiped before export.